Stop Blaming the Handoff — Your Delivery Model Is Broken

 What risks still remain, and what is being done about them?

-Instead, many organizations recreate this evidence near release time, which is the worst possible moment to discover that the thread is incomplete.
+Instead, many organizations recreate this evidence near release time.
+That is the worst possible moment to discover that the thread is incomplete.

 Audit-ready traceability requires connected relationships between requirements, tests, execution results, defects, and change history.
 Without that connected view, release decisions depend on fragmented reports, manual updates, and after-the-fact reconstruction. source